A Burial At Sea is an excerpt from a work-in-progress, a novel set in Australia and China in 1885-95, provisionally titled Kerosene Creek.

-Captain Hamish Nelson, a crusty, no-nonsense Scotsman of 58, had been with Swire Shipping ever since it was established a quarter of a century ago and master of the MS Taiyuan for the past six years.
-The death of a passenger was no novelty to him, but there was something disturbing about the sight that greeted him this morning.
-As he stepped into the cramped steerage cabin, the stink of engine oil, damp clothes, sweat and vomit took his breath away.
+Captain Hamish Nelson, known throughout the Swire Shipping Co. as ‘Horatio’, was irritated to have his siesta disturbed.
+The death of a passenger was no novelty to him, but there was something disturbing about the sight that greeted him as the steward opened the door of the steerage cabin, and the stink of engine oil, damp clothes, sweat and vomit assaulted their senses like the first gust of a typhoon.
 In the lower bunk he made out the shape of an emaciated body, covered to the chin with a damp, grey sheet, the long nose made thinner and sharper by death, the wide-open eyes fixed on the crucifix swinging on a string of beads from the bunk above.
-A stubble of dark hair poked like bristles through the tightly drawn skin on her scalp.
-“So that’s what nuns do with their hair,” thought the Captain, but he turned a businesslike face to the dead nun’s companion.
-She was kneeling on the damp floor beside the bunk, her lips soundlessly praying the rosary.
+Short bristles of grey hair poked through the tightly drawn skin on her scalp.
+The dead nun’s companion, on her knees beside the bunk, resembled a dark mushroom sprouting from the linoleum.

 “When did this happen, Sister?”

-“But is she is infectious?” interrupted the Captain.
-“I have thirty passengers to think of, let alone my crew.”
+“But is she is infectious?” his irritation increasing, “I have thirty passengers to think of, let alone my crew.”

 “That is… was our mission, Captain.”

-“Are you aware that Hong Kong is under quarantine for bubonic plague?”
-He looked back at the outline of the body beneath the sheet.
-“Do you think she…?”
+“Are ye’ aware that Hong Kong is under quarantine for plague?”
+He pointed at the body under the sheet, “D’ye think she…?”